LessUp/OpenMiniTools/README.md

 ---

-# MiniTools - A Curated Collection of Developer Scripts (English Version)
+# OpenMiniTools - A Curated Collection of Developer Scripts (English Version)

-Welcome to MiniTools, a curated collection of scripts and tools designed to simplify common development and system administration tasks.
+Welcome to OpenMiniTools, a curated collection of scripts and tools designed to simplify common development and system administration tasks.

 ## ✨ Highlights